To start, character creation is amazing. I remember when PWI

 's.
 I know the culture, too, so I know that for some players, this grind is a source of pride.
 I've literally heard players talk about their "hard work" and "dedication" to grinding, as though they had put 45 years in a saw-mill and were giving a speech to their grandkids.
 I'm actually sort of amazed when I meet anyone who lived to see level 200 in almost any game.
 I knew I would have to get some heavy grinding done in order to see the "better" parts of the game.
 Screw that

 , but I know it will not happen.
 Still, it's worth it, and it might be the only source of sanity for players like yours truly.
 Yes, the lore is there, but it is delivered in sparse spurts during questing.
 And yes, there are some complex game systems to discover, but they generally hinge on the idea that you must grind your butt off, so just make up your own rules.
 Try to notice the details in the world, and try to venture, quite literally, off of the beaten path once in a while.

 If you don't, you will find just another free-to-play mega-grinder that only pays back those who "work" for it.

-Each week, Rise and Shiny asks you to download and try a different free-to-play, indie or unusual game, chosen by me, Beau Hindman.
+!
+I have been involved with this game for quite a long time but have hardly touched it for a long, long time.
+I want to take a new look at this cute "kids game" to see what might have changed and improved.
+My in-game name is Beau Hindman -- so see you there!
+Now, go log in!Each week, Rise and Shiny asks you to download and try a different free-to-play, indie or unusual game, chosen by me, Beau Hindman.
 I welcome any suggestions for games -- drop me a note in the comments or email!
 You can also follow me on Twitter, Facebook, or Raptr!